Spring Commissioning: Gas Engine Start-Up Tips, Part 2

 6. Spark Plug Replacement

 If you didn’t do this in the fall, inspect the prop for signs of damage.
 A bent, chipped or cracked prop can rob an engine of efficiency and affect the boat’s top speed and performance.
 Also make sure there is no fishing line wrapped around the prop or shaft.
+Grease the shaft and install the nut to the proper torque.

 8: Paint & Wax